Malamir of Bulgaria: Reign

-The 17th century Volga Bulgar compilation Cäğfär Taríxı (a work of disputed authenticity) represents Balamir (i.e., Malamir) as the son of Yomyrčak (i.e., Omurtag), and as the brother of Sabanša (i.e., Zvinica), who was the father of Birdžihan (i.e., Presian I).
+The 17th century Volga Bulgar compilation Cäğfär Taríxı, a work of disputed authenticity, represents Balamir (i.e., Malamir) as the son of Yomyrčak (Omurtag), and as the brother of Sabanša (Zvinitsa), who was the father of Birdžihan (Presian), which lends support to the interpretation currently dominant among historians.

 Malamir Knoll on Greenwich Island in the South Shetland Islands, Antarctica, is named for Khan Malamir of Bulgaria.